-Extraneous variables are anything in a psychology experiment other than the independent and dependent variables.
+An extraneous variable is anything in a psychology experiment other than the independent and dependent variables.
 The variables can present challenges and introduce errors, so it is important for experiments to control these extraneous factors.

 However, extraneous variables such as the temperature of the room and the time of day the student is tested might have an influence on the independent variable as well.

-More Examples of Extraneous Variables
+Examples of Extraneous Variables

 - Researchers want to determine if listening to fast-paced music improves performance during a marathon.
 Extraneous variables might include the volunteers’ physical condition, motivation to succeed, and overall energy levels on the day of the marathon.

-- Researchers want to determine how sleep deprivation impacts driving performance.
+- Experimenters want to determine how sleep deprivation impacts driving performance.
 Extraneous variables might include the road conditions of the day of the driving test and individual differences in how participants cope with tiredness.

 For example, in our previous example looking at study time and test anxiety, the researcher would use random assignment to assign students to either the experimental condition or the control condition.
 This reduces the likelihood that students who are simply less anxious in general will be assigned to one group while more anxious students are assigned to another group.

-Observations About Extraneous Variables
+Challenges With Extraneous Variables

 A social psychologist, for example, might be interested in looking at human behaviors as they naturally occur.
-This makes it very difficult to construct a setting that allows compete control over all extraneous variables yet still permits the participants to behave as freely and spontaneously as they would in a more naturalistic setting.
+This makes it very difficult to construct a setting that allows complete control over all extraneous variables yet still permits the participants to behave as freely and spontaneously as they would in a more naturalistic setting.

 Kantowitz, Roediger, and Elmes (2009) also note that exercising control over extraneous variables becomes particularly important in cases where the independent variable produces a small effect on the dependent variable.

 Breckler, S., Olson, J., & Wiggins, E. (2006).
 Social Psychology Alive.
 Belmont, CA: Wadsworth.